Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 One of the oldest 'sprint classics' is the Scurry Gold Cup, first run at Clapton in 1928 over 400 yards until its closure in 1973.
 In 1974 it switched to Slough over 434 metres / 475 yards and later in 1987 to Catford over 385 metres / 420 yards.
 In 2003/2004 the race was not run until reinstated in 2005 at Perry Barr over 275 metres.
 Then in 2009 it moved to 'sister track' Belle Vue over 260 metres until its closure and is now back at Perry Barr over 275m.

 The Cesarewitch is yet another of the original classics, first staged in 1928 at West Ham over 600 yards.
 Following that tracks closure the event transferred in 1972 to Belle Vue over 880 yards and was the first time a classic had ever been staged in the North of England.
 In 1995 the GRA switched the venue to Catford over 718 metres.
 In 2001 it was moved to Oxford over 645m until its closure in 2012.
 In 2019 Ladbrokes/Coral stepped in to save this famous event and ran it at Crayford over 874 metres.
-In 2020 it was switched to Romford over 925 metres and in 2021 & 2022 returned to Crayford.
-In 2023 the race was held at Central Park and is now run over 708 metres.
+In 2020 it moved to Romford over 925m.
+In 2021/22 returned to Crayford.
+In 2023 the race switched to Central Park and is now run over the new distance of 731 metres.

-The St Leger was transferred in 2017 from its former home of 'Plough Lane' Wimbledon to its new home of Perry Barr and is run over 710 metres.
+The Greyhound St Leger first run at Wembley was transferred in 2017 from it's former home of Wimbledon to Perry Barr and is now run over 710 metres.
 The longest marathon race in England is the Ladbrokes 1048 held at Crayford over 1048 metres / 1146 yards!

 In Ireland the 'premier sprint' is the Irish Sprint Cup run over 400 yards at Dundalk, which succeeded the National Sprint originally run over 325 yards at Newbridge.